-Stream the audio edition of this interview below or from iTunes, Stitcher, Google Podcasts, Spotify, Amazon Music, Overcast, Pandora, Pocket Casts, iHeartRadio, TuneIn, RadioPublic, or the Internet Archive.
+Stream the audio edition of this interview below or from Apple Podcasts, Stitcher, Google Podcasts, Spotify, Amazon Music, Overcast, Pandora, Pocket Casts, iHeartRadio, TuneIn, RadioPublic, or the Internet Archive.
 Click past the jump for a full transcript and links to resources mentioned in this episode.

 - Creatrix Tiara on Twitter

 - What The $!#&@!
 Do They Need Now?

 - An interview with Creatrix Tiara about Return to Escape from Woomera

 - Animal Crossing New Horizons is coming to Melbourne Fringe